 - 3. The Register of Directors and Key Managerial Personnel and their shareholding maintained under Section 170 of the Act, the Register of Contracts or Arrangements in which the directors are interested, maintained under Section 189 of the Act, and the relevant documents referred to in the Notice will be available electronically for inspection by the members during the AGM.
 All documents referred to in the Notice will also be available electronically for review without any fee by the members from the date of circulation of this Notice up to the time of AGM.
 Members seeking to inspect such documents can send an email to investor@dutronindia.com 48 hours before the AGM. - 4.
-Members seeking any information concerning the accounts or any matter to be placed at the AGM are requested to write to the Company on or before 5.00 pm on Friday, 23rd June, 2023, through email on investor@dutronindia.com. - 5.
-The Equity Shares of the Company is listed at the Stock Exchange, Mumbai (BSE), Phiroze Jeejeebhoy Towers, Dalal Street, Mumbai 400 001 (Company Code: 517437).
-The annual listing fee for the financial year 2023-24 has been paid to the Stock Exchange. - 6.
-The Register of Members and the Share Transfer Books of the Company will remain closed from 24th June, 2023 to 30th June, 2023 (both days inclusive).
-The record date will be 23rd June, 2023 for considering eligibility to vote at AGM and receive the dividend, if approved at AGM. - 7.
-Director Mr. Rajendra Desai is interested in resolution number 3.
-No other director is interested in any resolution except in the capacity of the shareholder.
+Members seeking any information concerning the accounts or any matter to be placed at the AGM are requested to write to the Company on or before 5.00 pm on Friday, 5th July, 2024, through email on investor@dutronindia.com.

+- 5. The Equity Shares of the Company is listed at the Stock Exchange, Mumbai (BSE), Phiroze Jeejeebhoy Towers, Dalal Street, Mumbai 400 001 (Company Code: 517437).
+The annual listing fee for the financial year 2024-25 has been paid to the Stock Exchange. - 6.
+The Register of Members and the Share Transfer Books of the Company will remain closed from 6th July, 2024 to 12th July, 2024 (both days inclusive).
+The record date will be 5th July, 2024 for considering eligibility to vote at AGM and receive the dividend, if approved at AGM. - 7.
+No directors are interested in any resolution except in the capacity of the shareholders.